Recruiting policies and guidelines

 See the university's full policy on Preventing and Responding to Discrimination.

 Employers who have an interest in recruiting VCU students are encouraged to use Handshake as their primary recruiting resource, regardless of their specific selection criteria.
 In order to ensure equal access to all students, our staff will not provide direct referrals, student recommendations, or any type of list of “top” candidates to any party, including employers, faculty, staff, etc. Employers should use Handshake to post their open positions and select their own candidates based on the specific guidelines and needs of their individual company.
 We encourage VCU faculty and staff to refer all employers to Handshake if they would like to recruit our students.

 We request that employers coordinate on-campus recruiting events through our career centers to ensure that organizations do not host conflicting events or events that do not comply with university policies.
 We ask that employers be mindful of their responsibility to communicate any changes or event cancellations to us and their student attendees.

 Should the university be closed for inclement weather, any recruiting event or activity being held on campus will automatically be canceled.
 Our staff will be available to assist with questions about rescheduling your on-campus events once the University reopens.
 Please be sure to alert us to any changes regarding the contact information of your recruiting personnel due to inclement weather.

 Handshake Posting Policies

-- Postings should be submitted to appear on Handshake for no longer than a six-month time period.
+- Postings should be submitted to appear on Handshake for no longer than a one year time period.
 The VCU career centers reserve the right to make edits to expiration dates as required.

 - Organizations must not disclose any student information for any reason without obtaining prior written consent from the student.
 Failure to comply with this is a violation of Family Educational Rights and Privacy Act (FERPA).